 94% of customers say that ratings and reviews are the biggest factors in their purchasing decision, which shows how integral this kind of social proof has become to most customers when deliberating a purchase.

-Product Reviews: Reviews that include images of a product can help to give an even fuller picture of the experience than those with just words.
+Product Reviews: A customer review that includes images of a product can help to give an even fuller picture of the experience than those with just words.
+Seeing the product in a real-life context helps customers imagine it in their own context.

-Star Ratings: Star ratings do in fact affect sales.
+Star Ratings: According to research, star ratingsdo in fact affect sales.
 They are powerful indicators of the success of a product and can greatly influence customers’ purchasing decisions.
+That’s why companies use incentives to get customers to rate a product they’ve purchased and leave a review.
+Better ratings = more sales.

 2. Wisdom of the Crowds

-Wisdom of the crowds plays on a customers’ FOMO, or fear of missing out.
+Another social proof example is the “wisdom of the crowds.”
+This type of social proof plays on a customers’ FOMO, or fear of missing out.

 It’s an idea that large crowds are “smarter than individuals” when it comes to making decisions or giving suggestions.
 So, when a large group of people give their approval for something or behave in a certain way, it has influence over another’s decision-making or behavior.